 San Antonio Consumer Dispute Attorneys

-Protecting South Texas consumers from unfair business practices under the DTPA
+Protecting San Antonio and Texas consumers from unfair business practices under the DTPA

 Federal and state consumer legislation protects consumers from fraudulent and deceptive business practices, scams, and harassment.
 As a consumer, you have certain rights under the law when a company employs false or misleading tactics and you suffer loss as a result.
 Whether a business failed to perform services as contracted, provided false information, or otherwise engaged in fraudulent business practices, our attorneys can help.